In most situations, inheriting a legacy is a good thing, but not in IT.

 1. Maintenance

 Maintenance keeps the system in its current state and corrects problems.
-There is no functional or non-functional change and improvement done.
+There is no functional or non-functional change and improvement made.

-All the system components will eventually age and will no longer be compatible at some point in time.
-Therefore, this does not fulfil the objective of modernizing a legacy application.
+All system components will eventually age and become incompatible at some point in time.
+Therefore, this does not fulfill the objective of modernizing a legacy application.

 2. Upgrade

-This is about upgrading the application with the latest version.
-If we aim to make little functional changes, it seems like a good option.
-Also, it keeps the application working.
-But this too, may not modernize your system sufficiently.
+This involves upgrading the application with the latest version.
+If we aim to make minor functional changes, it seems like a good option.
+It also keeps the application working.
+But this too may not modernize your system sufficiently.

-It’s like upgrading, except that the components are moved to a newer and better technology or provider rather than later versions of the current technology.
+Migration is like upgrading, except that the components are moved to newer and better technology or providers rather than later versions of the current technology.

-It is the best option for modernizing your legacy application because you’ll get a better technical solution to your business process.
-Migration is usually driven by a need to update/replace underlying infrastructure or technology or when the old legacy systems do not support business processes and the right user experience.
+It is the best option for modernizing your legacy application because you’ll get a better technical solution for your business processes.
+Migration is usually driven by a need to update/replace underlying infrastructure or technology, or when the old legacy systems do not support business processes and the right user experience.

 Legacy Migration – Challenges in Modernizing Apps